 The Yukos Affair

-In 1996 Yukos Oil Company's future looked bleak.
+By 1996 YUKOS Oil Company's future looked bleak.

 After the collapse of the Soviet Union in 1991, Russia found itself with a weak and inexperienced central government in charge of a huge country.
 The national economy was in the hands of a cabal of managers running powerful state-owned enterprises.
 These managers were unwilling to undertake any desperately needed reform.